 Doctor of Occupational Therapy coursework includes requirements that must be completed at clinical fieldwork sites.
 The responsibility of meeting the access requirements of agencies providing fieldwork placements belongs to the student at their own expense, following procedures outlined in the O.T.D.
 Student Handbook.
 The School of Occupational Therapy does not guarantee student access to fieldwork sites.
 The inability to complete fieldwork requirements may result in a delay or failure to complete the O.T.D. program.

 Occupational therapy is a health care field.
 Each student must submit documentation that all required immunizations are current to Student Health Services at Texas Woman’s University after registration and prior to attendance in any occupational therapy course.
 Immunizations must remain current throughout enrollment.
 Students who are out of compliance will be unable to participate in required capstone experiences, fieldwork, field trips, or client interactions on campus which may result in a delay or halt of academic progression.

 A background check, provided at the student's expense, is required prior to registration in any occupational therapy course.
 Instructions for completing this requirement is provided after program admission.

 Enrollment in the O.T.D. program requires students to submit to prescreening, periodic, and random drug screens.
 Drug screening is conducted via the designated third party.
 Any student with a non-negative drug screen result or who refuses the test will be dismissed from the O.T.D. program.
 Many fieldwork sites require additional drug testing which may be at the student's expense.

 Cardiopulmonary Resuscitation Training (CPR)

 Basic Life Support (BLS) for Healthcare Providers from the American Heart Association is required of all students in preparation for the requirements of fieldwork sites.
 This training is at the student's expense.
 Instructions for completing this requirement are provided after program admission.

-Personal health insurance is required for any clinical experience that occurs off-site, including field trips and fieldwork experiences.
-Medical sharing and cooperatives are not acceptable health insurance providers.
+Personal health insurance is required for any clinical experience that occurs off-site, including field trips, fieldwork, and capstone experiences.
+Medical sharing and cooperatives may not be acceptable health insurance providers for clinical sites.